TT® Trade Surveillance and Machine Learning

 Similarity Scores

 One of the biggest challenges that regulators and compliance staff face is determining where to focus their attention to ensure that they are achieving their mandate of effective supervision.
-Traditional parameter-based surveillance tools generate enormous amounts of unprioritized alerts where only a fraction might be considered true positives.
+Traditional parameter-based trade surveillance tools generate enormous amounts of unprioritized alerts where only a fraction might be considered true positives.
 Analysts need to sift through hundreds, if not thousands, of alerts, spending equal time on each until the handful of relevant results are eventually found.

 The concept of a “similarity score” addresses this problem by scoring each alert based on the degree of mathematical similarity to past regulatory actions.
 This risk-based approach allows regulators and compliance staff to allocate their time and resources where they are needed most.

 A similarity score is generated for each cluster on a scale of 0 to 100.
 A score of 100 indicates a very high degree of similarity to patterns that have drawn regulatory attention in the past, while a score of 0 indicates a very low degree of similarity.
-In this manner, TT Score provides specific guidance to users as to which clusters have the highest risk of drawing future regulatory attention and therefore are the most important for immediate review.
+In this manner, TT Trade Surveillance provides specific guidance to users as to which clusters have the highest risk of drawing future regulatory attention and therefore are the most important for immediate review.

 Data With Visuals Is More Effective

-TT Score facilitates the prioritization and analysis of post-processed trading data via a unique user interface specifically designed to handle big data with regulatory compliance in mind.
+TT Trade Surveillance facilitates the prioritization and analysis of post-processed trading data via a unique user interface specifically designed to handle big data with regulatory compliance in mind.
 There are numerous unique visualizations that assist users in understanding where the risks are in their data, how the risks are distributed and how the risks are changing over time.
 This provides regulators and compliance staff with the ability to “see around corners” and take proactive steps to prevent disruptive or manipulative trading activity before it becomes a problem.

 Tools such as Heatmap, Scorecard and Market Ladder Replay display instantaneous summaries of the vital statistics for each cluster and provide users with the ability to analyze each cluster in the context of the market conditions at the time the activity occurred.
 These research tools combine to provide regulators and compliance staff with the tools necessary to quantify a trader’s intent and understand the impact that the trader’s activity had on the market.
 This method provides users with a straightforward visual representation of how regulatory risk is being reduced within an organization, as opposed to simply looking at how many alerts are being cleared on a periodic basis.